-Constante was a master Cuban bartender, the very embodiment of professionalism, creativity and cleanliness.
+Constante was a master Cuban bartender, the very embodiment of professionalism, creativity, and cleanliness.
 He devoted his whole life to his profession, preparing cocktails behind the bar, and converted El Floridita into the city's cathedral of cocktails.
-Indeed, he had numerous creations: Presidente, Habana Special and many more.
-But the Daiquiri is undoubtedly the cocktail that achieved the greatest international fame, and for that reason there is a phrase embossed in bronze on the ice chest over the bar: "The Cradle of the Daiquiri."
+Indeed, he had numerous creations: Presidente, Habana Special and much more.
+But the Daiquiri is undoubtedly the cocktail that achieved the greatest international fame, and for that reason, there is a phrase embossed in bronze on the ice chest over the bar: "The Cradle of the Daiquiri."

 One of the old timers

 Since that time El Floridita has been frequented by distinguished visitors to Havana, ranging from artists to official guests of the government.
-But U.S. novelist, Ernest Hemingway, winner of the Nobel Prize for literature, was the most assiduous of all.
-He became a personal friend of Constante and after the latter's death in 1953, Hemingway continued to consider El Floridita his favourite spot in Havana, during the more than 20 years he lived in the country.
-His favourite bar stool and a bronze bust unveiled in 1954, when he was awarded the Nobel Prize for his "Old Man and the Sea" are permanent witnesses to his presence.
+But U.S. novelist Ernest Hemingway, winner of the Nobel Prize for literature, was the most assiduous of all.
+He became a personal friend of Constante and after the latter's death in 1953, Hemingway continued to consider El Floridita his favorite spot in Havana during the more than 20 years he lived in the country.
+His favorite bar stool and a bronze bust unveiled in 1954, when he was awarded the Nobel Prize for his "Old Man and the Sea" are permanent witnesses to his presence.

-El Floridita and it’s Daiquri have been immortalized in literature on more than one occasion.
+El Floridita and its Daiquiri have been immortalized in literature on more than one occasion.
 Perhaps the best description was written by Hemingway himself, in "Islands in the Stream".The British Regency style and décor that El Floridita bar/restaurant has today dates back to the 1950's, as does the carpentry work, lamps and the paintings on the walls.

-In 1991 El Floridita was totally remodelled, respecting all the original elements, including the bust of Hemingway and the bar top.
+In 1991 El Floridita was totally remodeled, respecting all the original elements, including the bust of Hemingway and the bar top.